Conformal field theory on the plane: Fields and correlation functions

 One may then wonder whether local Ward identities are infinitesimal expressions of the covariance of correlation functions under local conformal transformations \eqref{flc}.
-For any holomorphic function $h(z)$, which we interpret as a local conformal transformation, we can define the image $T_hV_\Delta(z)$ of a primary field as
+For any holomorphic function $h(z)$, we can define the image of a primary field by

-which generalizes the image of a quasi-primary field under a global conformal transformation \eqref{tgv}.
-However, unlike a global transformation, a local transformation $h(z)$ must have a singularity at some point $z_0$, in which case our formula for $T_hV_\Delta(z_0)$ does not make sense.
-But we know from Section \ref{secloc} that local transformations modify fields, in addition to moving them around.
-This is manifest in the local Ward identities, which involve not only $V_\Delta(z_0)$ and its derivatives, but also its $L_{n\leq -2}$ descendents.
-Therefore, a covariance equation of the type of eq. \eqref{vtv} holds for correlation functions of primary fields, provided we take $T_h V_\Delta(z_0)$ to involve $L_{n\leq -2}$ descendents whenever $h(z)$ is singular at $z=z_0$.

-Let us now solve the differential equations \eqref{spz}.
-As we already saw in Section \ref{secswi}, solving the three global Ward identities for an $N$-point function crucially depends on the value of $N$: \begin{itemize} \item $\boxed{N=1}$\ : we already know that the one-point function $\left\langle V_\Delta(z)\right\rangle$ is non-vanishing only if $V_\Delta(z)$ is a degenerate field, with a vanishing descendent at level one.
-The null vector equation $L_{-1}V_\Delta(z)=0$ now implies that $\langle V_\Delta(z)\rangle$ is $z$-independent. \item $\boxed{N=2}$\ : the equation \eqref{lzfz} becomes a linear differential equation for our two-point function, whose solution is